 I’m still proud to this day that I was the only student in the class to get a 100% on the project, along with special kudos from my teacher, who told me he was certain I would be writing for the Discovery Channel one day.

-Well, it has been nearly 8 years since I presented that project, and while I haven’t written any nature documentaries yet, I have finally begun to transform my old ideas into full-fledged stories.
+Well, it has been nearly a decade since I presented that project, and while I haven’t written any nature documentaries yet, I have finally begun to transform my old ideas into full-fledged stories.
 What will come of these stories is anyone’s guess, but to finally be able to write them, and develop my skills as a writer is a joyful experience.
 I’ve found it to be creatively liberating, especially after five and a half oppressive years of art school.
 The simple act of creating something that resonates with you and your passions is a wonderful experience, and now, after all these years, it has finally led me back, full circle, to Godzilla.